unbit/uwsgi-docs/FallbackConfig.rst

    *** Starting uWSGI 1.9.15-dev-a0cb71c (64bit) on [Thu Jul 25 21:55:39 2013] ***
    ...

-as you can see the instance has detected the exit code 1, and binary patched itself with a new one (without changing the pid, or calling fork())
+As you can see, the instance has detected the exit code 1 and has binary patched itself with a new config (without changing the pid, or calling fork())

 Broken apps
 ***********

-Another common problem is the inhability to load an application, but instead bringing down the whole site we want to load an alternate application:
+Another common problem is the inability to load an application, but instead of bringing down the whole site we want to load an alternate application:

 .. code-block:: sh